 Bournewood: Past, Present & Plans for the Future

-Bournewood has a long history of excellence, which began over 125 years ago when Henry Rust Stedman, MD, founded Bournewood Hospital to create a nurturing environment where people suffering from mental illness could rest and receive the treatment they needed to recover and resume their lives.
+Bournewood has a long history of excellence, which began 130 years ago when Henry Rust Stedman, MD, founded Bournewood Hospital to create a nurturing environment where people suffering from mental illness could rest and receive the treatment they needed to recover and resume their lives.

 The original facility, which consisted of 16 beds, was formed on the Minot Estates in Forest Hills, Boston, in 1884.
 In 1895, the Hospital moved to its current twelve-acre 300 South Street location in Brookline, where it remains today.